PolymerPatel/MSE_Analytics_Calculator/README.md

  -> Alloying altered how phase changes show up and the diagram’s melting range

--- Different electronic components melt at specific temperatures based on their composition. <br><br>-- And by identifying these "thermal signatures," we can determine what valuable materials are present and in what quantities.
+-- Different electronic components melt at specific temperatures based on their composition. <br>-- And by identifying these "thermal signatures," we can determine what valuable materials are present and in what quantities.

 By measuring how a sample melts, we can identify its composition and extract valuable minerals accordingly.